Outlook

 • Grant API permissions.

-• You have a dedicated user email account created in the Azure Portal for the bot to use when sending and receiving emails.
+• A dedicated user email account created in the Azure Portal for the bot to use when sending and receiving emails.
+You can have multiple dedicated email accounts for the bot.

 Configuring the Outlook channel